cdcarter/public-metrics/README.md

 * invocable method to recalculate Metrics
 * "see more" links on Metric_Result__c and Public_Metrics__mdt to inform the pretty dash
 * Class name style guide.
+* use report developer name instead of ID so that you can deploy the metadata and not change IDs